marco-looy/pega-dx-mcp/sample-questions.md

 - "What fields do I need to create a Recipe Collection case?"
 - "Help me create a case with sample recipe data"

+## add_case_attachments
+- "Can you attach a file to my case ON6E5R-DIYRECIPE-WORK R-1009?"
+- "I need to add both a file and a URL to a case"
+- "How do I attach multiple files to a Recipe Collection case at once?"

 ## get_case
 - "Show me the details of case R-1009"
 - "Get information about case ON6E5R-DIYRECIPE-WORK R-1009"